 Take the ResQme to the patient.
 Remove the strap that is around the ResQme and un-fold the ResQme.

 When putting the patient on top of the ResQme, place their head on the pillow with their shoulders close to the edge of the pillow.
 The oversize pillow is to protect the patient’s head when going around corners.

-The methods outlined below are only some suggested ways of getting the patient onto the ResQme.
-Your manual handling advisor may have a better suggestion for this task.
+The methods outlined below are only some suggested ways of placing the patient onto the ResQme.
+Your Manual Handling Advisor may have a better suggestion for this task.